 Still, you might feel like you need to customize your scooter further.
 In that case, check out my detailed guide on the best electric scooter accessories.
 Most of the parts recommended there are generic and will fit most scooters, including this one.

 Interestingly, the Razor EcoSmart Metro doesn’t break down nearly as often as you might expect from a chain-drive scooter.
 The build quality of the scooter is very good, even excellent considering the price, and chances are, you will cross several thousand miles before noticing a single glitch.

 That said, defects are possible, and if that happens, you should be able to find all the parts you need from the Razor store.
 Also, with diligent maintenance, you will drastically reduce the chances of something going wrong, so incorporate a quick and simple maintenance routine that you will perform at least once a month.
-The simplest suggested maintenance routine can include cleaning your scooter, inflating the tires if needed, and making sure there are no lose screws.
+The simplest suggested maintenance routine can include cleaning your scooter, inflating the tires if needed, and making sure there are no loose screws.

 Razor EcoSmart Metro Specifications

 |Charging time||12 h|

 |Weight limit||100 kg|